Gold - Empower Student Voice With Flipgrid

 3. You will create a short video less than two minutes explaining a project you are working on in class.
 (Your teacher will set a time limit in Flipgrid so you can only record a certain amount of time.)

 - Create a short outline of what you are going to talk about in the video.

-> - Practice what you are going to say on the video.
+- Practice what you are going to say in the video.

-> - If you have a physical project, you can show it in the video.
+- If you have a physical project, you can show it in the video.

-> - Record your video and take the selfie.
+- Record your video and take a selfie.

->

-> Here is a handy recording guide created by @ClaudioZavalaJr.
+Here is a handy recording guide created by @ClaudioZavalaJr.

 4. You and your classmates will then give each constructive feedback on the projects using Flipgrid.
 The teachers and classmates will find your video in the grid and give you no more than 60-90 seconds of feedback.
 (The teacher may assign partners/groups to give feedback on two-four projects.)